Home

 Any discussion of "all-time best Auburn football coaches" would start with Shug Jordan.
 Jordan was the longest tenured instructor in Auburn history (25 years) and he also won more football games than any football coach in Auburn's history.
 Shug Jordan was one of the Best All-Time SEC Football Coaches.

 In 1957, Shug brought home a National Title.
-No other Auburn coach has repeated that, although many Auburn fans would argue Tommy Tuberville did it in 2004 (see above).
+[Actually, Auburn was then called "Alabama Polytechnic Institute"; the name was changed to Auburn in 1960 (thanks to a visitor for pointing this out).]
+Of course Auburn won it all again in 2010-2011 and many Auburn fans would argue Tommy Tuberville did it in 2004 (see above).

 Auburn University has also produced many great football players.
 Of course, Bo Jackson (1982-1985) won the 51st Heisman Trophy and is acknowledged as one of the Best All-Time SEC Football Players.
 After his career as a Tiger, Bo was the 1st overall pick in the NFL draft.